 Keep your board and finance committee updated on what the new standard will mean for the statement of activities to ensure clarity in budgeting.

-Yulia Murzaeva, CPA, CIA, has more than nine years of public accounting experience providing audit, accounting and internal controls consulting services to clients.
-She is a senior manager within GHJ’s Nonprofit Practice.
-As part of her focus on nonprofit organizations, Yulia obtained a…Learn More
+Yulia Murzaeva, CPA, CIA, has more than 10 years of public accounting experience providing audit, accounting and internal controls consulting services to clients.
+She is a Managing Director for GHJ’s Nonprofit Practice.
+As part of her focus on nonprofit organizations, Yulia leads GHJ’s annual…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More